-- Baccalaureate Field Physical sciences, engineering, computer science, mathematics, biology, or medicine.
-Students must have completed math through Calculus 1 (MATH 180 ), Calculus II (MATH 181 ), Calculus III (MATH 210 ), Differential Equations (MATH 220 ), and Applied Linear Algebra (MATH 310 ) prior to entering the program.
+- Baccalaureate Field: Physical sciences, engineering, computer science, mathematics, biology, or medicine.
+Students must have completed math through Calculus I (MATH 180 ), Calculus II (MATH 181 ), Calculus III (MATH 210 ), Differential Equations (MATH 220 ), and Applied Linear Algebra (MATH 310 ) prior to entering the program.
 Linear algebra can be waived upon request and with appropriate justification.

 - For MD students applying to the MS as part of the joint MD/MS in Biomedical Engineering, academic progress in the College of Medicine's M1 curriculum is reviewed and approved by the College of Medicine's Senior Associate Dean for Educational Affairs or Dean's designee.

 - Tests Required: The GRE is waived for applicants.
 However, strong GRE scores (Quantitative >80th percentile, Verbal > 70th percentile, Analytical writing >4) can enhance your application.
 Thus, GRE scores will be accepted and, if provided, evaluated as part of your application.